FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

         pypeit_flux_setup Science/
         pypeit_flux_calib ...

 .. _deveny_filestructure:

 Example PypeIt Directory Structure
 ==================================

-This is an example of the directory structure generated by PypeIt, with the as the base.
+This is an example of the directory structure generated by PypeIt, with ``RAWDIR`` the as the base.
 In this way, both the raw and processed data files are in the same place.

 ::